zhengyup/tp/docs/UserGuide.md

 | **Help**   | `help`                                                      | `help`                                                                |
 | **Clear**  | `clear`                                                     | `clear`                                                               |
 | **Exit**   | `exit`                                                      | `exit`                                                                |

+## **Glossary**

+* **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Internship Entry:** A record or entry in the system that represents information about an internship opportunity.
+It includes details such as company name, application status, deadlines, and notes.
+* **Application Status:** The current stage or status of an internship application.
+* **Sample Data:** Pre-populated data used for demonstration purposes, enabling new users to see how the application functions with realistic examples.